edwardcallow/tesco-jargon/e.md

 - I can get what I want
 - The prices are good
 - I don’t queue
-- The staff are great.
+- The staff are great

 For staff these are:
 - To be treated with respect
 - A manager who helps me
 - An interesting job
-- An opportunity to get on.
+- An opportunity to get on

 #### Everyone is welcome at Tesco
 The name we give to all of our work on diversity within Tesco.